 Check the Call Only Once (Don’t Retry) box to attempt the simultaneous call only once and do not retry.

-In the Monitor Queue Extension list, select the queue to which you want the dialer to transfer the contact..
+In the Monitor Queue Extension list, select the queue to which you want the dialer to transfer the contact.

-Figure 58:Scheduler Dialer Call – Transfer Call to Agent
+Figure 113: Scheduler Dialer Call – Transfer Call to Extension

-CASE 4:If you select Transfer Call to Dialer App as Transfer Call to Extension,
+CASE 4:Transfer Call to Dialer App as Transfer Call to Extension#

 From the Total Max System Calls box, type or select the maximum number of active PBX calls so that when this number is reached, the dialer will not make calls.